techchrism/valorant-api-docs/data/readme.md

  - `body`
     Optional string with body data for requests
  - `extraHeaders`
-    Optional object with any additional headers needed for the request
+    Optional array with any additional headers needed for the request.
+Array is comprised of objects with "name" and "value" properties.
  - `typicalAuth`
     Optional boolean value for whether to include the `X-Riot-Entitlements-JWT` and Bearer authorization headers.
  - `localAuth`